studyben/computer_vison_I/README.md

 # ECE 285 Assignment 1

-The assignment is due on April 18 2022 at 11:59pm PST.
+The assignment is written by Professor Xiaolong Wang and linear regression, logistic regression and CNN are completed by Laiwei Wei.

 ## Overview